Citizenship

 Cambodia grants citizenship by descent to those born to at least one Khmer parent, regardless of the place of birth.

-China usually grants citizenship to children born abroad unless the parents have obtained permanent residence or citizenship in another country.
+China usually grants citizenship to children born abroad unless the parents have obtained citizenship or permanent residence in another country.

 Dual citizenship with the US

-The United States allows dual citizenship and does not require naturalised people to renounce their home country.
-Despite the Oath of Allegiance to the United States which refers to the rejection of “allegiance and fidelity” to other nations, the US law does not require a person to choose one nationality or another.
+The United States allows dual citizenship and does not require naturalised individuals to renounce their home country.
+Despite the Oath of Allegiance to the United States, which refers to the rejection of "allegiance and fidelity" to other nations, the US law does not require a person to choose one nationality or another.

 List of countries that allow dual citizenship with the US